action

 UserLoggedOutAction

-handler. - Finally, complete the observable returned by
+handler. - Finally, resolve the promise returned by

 when both handlers have finished executing.

-It is important to return the observable from an asynchronous action handler to ensure that the observable returned by dispatch
+It is important to return the await promises or return observables from asynchronous action handlers to ensure that the promise returned by dispatch

 API